Avocado Oil vs Olive Oil on the Keto Diet: Which is Better?

 Use avocado oil for frying and sautéing due to its high smoke point, while drizzle olive oil over salads or use it in dressings for added flavor.
 Remember to consume both oils in moderation to maintain your calorie goals.

-Is Avocado Oil Good for Frying?
+What is Avocado Oil Good For?

 Ready to source an ingredient?